Conformal blocks and rational normal curves: Conformal Blocks

 \section{Conformal Blocks}

 We refer to the literature for background on conformal blocks, e.g. \cite{TUY89,BL94,Loo95,Bea96}.
-As is mentioned in the introduction, the main point is that for each Lie algebra $\mathfrak{g}$ and $n$-tuple of dominant weights there is a vector bundle defined on $\M_{g,n}$.
-We focus on the conformal blocks bundles $D_k^{\mathfrak{sl}_n}$ defined on $\M_{0,n}$ corresponding to $\mathfrak{sl}_n$ with weights $(\omega_k,\ldots,\omega_k)$.
-These are line bundles (by \cite[\S5.2.5]{Fak09} or by the Verlinde formula) and they are the focus of the paper \cite{AGSS10}.
+The main point for us is that for each Lie algebra $\mathfrak{g}$, level $l\in\mathbb{Z}_{\ge 0}$, and $n$-tuple of dominant weights, there is a vector bundle defined on $\M_{g,n}$.
+We focus on the conformal blocks bundles $D_k^{\mathfrak{sl}_n}$ defined on $\M_{0,n}$ corresponding to $\mathfrak{sl}_n$ with level $l=1$ and weights $(\omega_k,\ldots,\omega_k)$.
+These are line bundles (by \cite[\S5.2.2]{Fak11}, or by the Verlinde formula) and they are the focus of the paper \cite{AGSS10}.